Erimelowo/BetterLocomotionVRC/README.md

 ## Since [VRChat decided to completely kill modding with EAC](https://hello.vrchat.com/blog/vrchat-security-update), the VRC version of this mod won't be getting updated anymore.
-You can find the ChilloutVR version of Betterlocomotion [here](https://github.com/Louka3000/BetterLocomotionCVR).
+You can find the ChilloutVR version of BetterLocomotion [here](https://github.com/Louka3000/BetterLocomotionCVR).

 # BetterLocomotion
 A VRChat mod to enhance locomotion for VRChat using MelonLoader.